Oakley Library Chronology

 November 2019 - City of Oakley looks to convert the sheriff's substation at East Ruby Street into a library for Oakley.

-May 2022 - The City of Oakley and Contra Costa County agree to share the cost of demolishing the sheriff's substation.
+May 2022 -The City of Oakley and Contra Costa County agree to share the cost of demolishing the sheriff's substation.
 Under the agreement, Oakley and the county would split the estimated $400,000 demolition costs.
 The city would then have 36 months to secure funding to pay for capital costs and some operational costs for a new library.
-If successful, the county, which approved the demolition last fall, would then deed the property to the city, McMurray said.
-If the city fails in securing funding, though, it would be responsible for the entire demolition costs.

 Showing 2 reactions